Come On In (album): Background

 Although one of the original Delta blues guitarists, and pioneer of a style known as "trance blues," R. L. Burnside did not find wide success until 1991, when he signed to Fat Possum, a label based in Oxford, Mississippi.
 Too Bad Jim, one of the guitarists' first albums for the label, was produced by pop critic Robert Palmer, and soon Burnside performed as the opening act for avant-garde rock band the Jon Spencer Blues Explosion, with whom he recorded the 1996 collaboration A Ass Pocket of Whiskey, which was a largely traditional blues album, excepting the sporadic usage of theremin.
 Nonetheless, Burnside's 1997 album Mr Wizzard was poorly received by critics, who felt the music was uninspired.
 Conscious of what they perceived to be "the devaluation of their most popular artist", Fat Possum quickly commissioned Come On In, an album containing remixes of Burnside recordings.

-By then aged 71, Burnside was originally sceptical of the idea of a remix album, although agreed to it.
+By then aged 71, Burnside was originally skeptical of the idea of a remix album, although agreed to it.
 He later told interviewer Ed Mabe of Perfect Sound Forever, "that was the record companies idea.
 They said, 'RL, we oughta do something like we did with Jon Spencer.'
 And I said, 'well, I don't give a damn.
 Let's do it.'
 And we went on and did it."
 The album was largely produced by Tom Rothrock, excepting a live version of "Come On In" produced by Bob Corritore, as well as "Don't Stop Honey", which was produced and engineered by Deal Babbs, who also performed programming, clavinet and organ on the piece, and "Heat", which was produced and mixed by Alec Empire.
-Rothrock was best known for producing Beck, whereas Empire was a member of Atari Teenage Riot."
+Rothrock was best known for producing Beck, whereas Empire was a member of Atari Teenage Riot.
 Burnside had not met Rothrock before the album was created, later saying: "I never got a chance to meet him.
 He just made it and sent it."
 Nonetheless, the pair later spoke several times after Come On In had been finished.
 Despite The Guardian later suggesting that Burnside was indifferent to Come On In, the guitarist told Mabe that he "loved" the album.